USA and the UK

 What is the IR2 Visa?

-The IR2 Visa will award the applicant with a Green Card, which enables the child to live in the United States and continue in education.
-They will also be able to enter into employment, without the need to acquire an Employment Authorization Document in the future.
+The IR2 Visa will award the child applicant with a Green Card which will enable him or her to live in the United States and continue their education.
+They will also be able to enter into employment without the need to acquire an Employment Authorization Document in the future.